turingschool/lesson_plans/ruby_03-professional_rails_applications/self_directed_project.markdown

 **1. Completion**

-* 4: Developer completed all the user stories and requirements set by the client in timely manner.
+* 4: Developer completed all the user stories and requirements set by the client in a timely manner.
 * 3: Developer completed all the user stories and requirements set by the client.
-* 2: Developer completed most of all the user stories and requirements set by the client.
+* 2: Developer completed most of the user stories and requirements set by the client.
-* 1: Developer completed the user stories and requirements partially.
+* 1: Developer completed some of the user stories and requirements.

 **2. Organization**